ywamsendai/ywamsendai-website/content/en/donate.md

 If you have issues sending your money via Wise, please let us know.

 Please send us an email telling us you have sent your donation/payment, including the amount and date of transfer, to admin@ywamsendai.org

+**Note: Do not send us money directly via your bank, as it will be rejected by our bank.**

 ## Within Japan